albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 Left-click to place the userpoint at the new position.
-Right-click or press the escape key to cancel the operation and return the userpoint to its former position.
+Right-click or press the escape key to cancel the operation and return the userpoint to its previous position.

 .. _delete-userpoint:

 |Delete Userpoint| Delete Userpoint
 ''''''''''''''''''''''''''''''''''''

-Remove the user-defined waypoint from the userdata after confirmation.
+Remove the user defined waypoint from the userdata.
+The action can be undone in the main menu ``Userpoint``.
 Only enabled if the selected object is an userpoint.

 .. _edit-log-entry: